naina-bhalla/Global-Tuberculosis-Analysis/README.md

 ## Limitations & ethics

 - Only aggregated, public datasets are used, no personal or sensitive data.
+- WHO data is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0)
 - All data sources are open access, published by the WHO, World Bank, and UN agencies, and thus carry no privacy concerns.